cylonchau/kubernetes-generator/README.md

 ## kubernetes-certificates-generator

-A simple script to generation of certificates, configuration files, systemd files, etc.  required for binary deployment of kubernetes clusters
+A simple script to generation of certificates, kubernetes config files, systemd files, etc.  required for binary deployment of kubernetes clusters

 ### Quick Start